Let’s write a Haskell Language Server plugin

 • The eval plugin, a code lens provider to evaluate code in comments

-• The retrie plugin, a code actions provider to execute retrie commands
+• The retrie plugin, a code action provider to execute retrie commands

-I would recommend looking at the existing plugins for inspiration and reference.
+I recommend looking at the existing plugins for inspiration and reference.
+A few conventions shared by all plugins are:

 idePlugins = pluginDescToIdePlugins allPlugins